Checkers: The transition to chess boards

-Crowning
+European developments

 The rule of crowning was used by the 13th century, as it is mentioned in the Philippe Mouskés's Chronique in 1243 when the game was known as Fierges, the name used for the chess queen (derived from the Persian ferz, meaning royal counsellor or vizier).
 The pieces became known as "dames" when that name was also adopted for the chess queen.
-The rule forcing players to take whenever possible was introduced in France in around 1535, at which point the game became known as Jeu forcé, identical to modern American checkers.
-The game without forced capture became known as Le jeu plaisant de dames, the precursor of international checkers.